oddbird/oddleventy/content/blog/2025/fluid-type.md

 - Large
 - Very large

+You can still get to an exact-font-size setting, but it's hidden away.
 That change makes some sense to me, and better reflects what's happening.
-I can make the font size larger or smaller than their default value across the web (at least where sites respect my setting) -- but I can't actually establish a single preferred font size.
+I can make font sizes
+generally larger or smaller across the web
+(at least where sites use relative sizing) -- but I can't actually establish a single font size that sites will directly respect.

+The problem is
-But that's not actually what I _want_ from a default font-size.
+that's not actually what I _want_ from setting a font-size preference.
 My goal here
 is not to make the text on every website larger than it was before --